philip-L/AlgoTrading/README.md

 ## Motivation

 I believe everyone deserves financial freedom.
 Since 2019 I started taking a deeper interest in the stock market, trying to find trends, and use algorithmic trading.
 I want to use automation on my personal portfolio and have a conservative strategy.
+Blog link: https://blog-react-0.herokuapp.com/

 ## Libraries & Environment